 The Mission Boulevard Public Spaces and Active Transportation planning effort is a SANDAG grant fundedeffort led by the City of San Diego (grant application) .The plan seeks to identify opportunities for public spaces, bicycle and pedestrian improvements in the area bounded by Mission Boulevard, Pacific Beach Drive, Diamond Street, and the boardwalk(Project Study Area).

 Project Initiation and Discovery

 The project team conducted stakeholder interviews in November 2016, performed a field walk of the project area, and reviewed previous studies.
 In addition, an aerial topographic survey of the area was performed.
 After these activities, the project consultants have identified areas of opportunities and constraints within the project corridor.
 These areas are identified in graphical format in the following documents:

-An existing conditions mobility report and opportunities and constraints assessment to evaluate and analyze pedestrian, bicycle, transit and vehicular conditions in the study area is underway.
-Urban Design and Mobility concepts will be developed, which will address and identify multi-modal streetscape and urban design improvements to enhance pedestrian, bicycle, and transit facilities.
+An existing conditions report and opportunities and constraints assessment to evaluate and analyze pedestrian, bicycle, transit and vehicular conditions in the study area has been prepared and willb e incorporated into the study.
+Urban Design and Mobility concepts have been developed, identifying multi-modal streetscape and urban design improvements to enhance pedestrian, bicycle, and transit facilities.

-For questions or comments regarding the Mission Boulevard Public Spaces & Active Transportation Plan, please contact: Elizabeth Ocampo Vivero, Project Manager, at [email protected].
+For questions or comments regarding the Mission Boulevard Public Spaces & Active Transportation planning effort, please contact: Michael Prinz, Senior Planner, at MPrinz@SanDiego.gov.